-- 11. If Sun Volume Manager is installed: - Remove any SUNWVXVm related patches.
+- 9. If Sun Volume Manager is installed: - Remove any SUNWvxvm related patches.

 Refer to the Sun documentation for the procedure.

-- Remove SUNWvxvm:

-- # pkgrm SUNWvxvm SUNWvmdoc SUNWvmdev

-Note If you have made any additional modifications or have applied any patches, they must be removed before removing the SUNVXVM package.
+- Remove SUNWvxvm: - # pkgrm SUNWvxvm SUNWvmdoc SUNWvmdev - Note If you have made any additional modifications or have applied any patches, they must be removed before removing the SUNVXVM package. - 10.
+Reboot the machine to single-user mode by running the following command: - # reboot -- -s - 11.
+If you are upgrading Solaris, upgrade the operating system to Solaris 2.6, 7, 8, or 9.
+Refer to the Solaris installation documentation for instructions on how to upgrade Solaris. - 12.
+If you upgraded Solaris, boot up in single-user mode.

-- 12. Reboot the machine to single-user mode by running the following command: - # reboot -- -s - 13.
-Load and mount the CD-ROM by starting the volmgt daemon. - # /etc/init.d/volmgt start
+reboot -- -s

+13. Load and mount the CD-ROM by starting the volmgt daemon.

-Note You need to mount /opt manually before you can run pkgadd to add VxVM packages if /opt is on it's own partition.
+/etc/init.d/volmgt start

-- 14. Add the VxVM 3.2 licensing package using the following command: - # pkgadd -d /CD_path/pkgs VRTSlic
+14. Add the VxVM 3.5 licensing package using the following commands: